Home/Blog/Lifestyle/Yoga/Yoga for Diabetes: 6 Essential Yoga Poses for Diabetes Patient

 How does ardha matsyendrasana help with diabetes?

-The sitting half spinal twist massages the abdominal organs and increases the oxygen supply to the lungs.
+The sitting half spinal twist massages the abdominal organs and increases the oxygen supply.
 It calms down the mind and improves blood flow to the spinal cord.

 How to perform ardhya matsyendrasana?